Crimefest at Lee-on-the-Solent

 A wee Scottish story

 Not long ago, on a dreich day, we walked along the Ayrshire coast towards Greenan castle.
-On the way, we met a charming lady (I think she may be called Morag) and her delightful Scottie dogs (or dugs as they're known round here) called Hamish and Robbie.
+On the way, we met a charming lady (I think she may be called Morag) and her delightful Scottie dogs (or dugs as they’re known round here) called Hamish and Robbie.
 Each had a tartan collar and bow.
-As … Continue reading A wee Scottish story
+As we went our separate ways, Morag called the bots away to their porridge – apparently they like some every morning.

 Still on our travels